Death of Manon Dubé: Discovery

-On March 24, 1978, Good Friday, Dubé's body was found on an isolated road nineteen miles from Sherbrooke, face-down and partially frozen in a stream, by two teenagers from Montreal.
-Dubé had the same winter clothes on, save one red mitten and her tuque (which was eventually recovered), from when she was last seen, there was a gash on her forehead that may have been caused by the jagged ice, and she also had suffered broken bones.
-Police estimated that her body was most likely there for most of the two months she was missing.
+On March 24, 1978, Good Friday, Dubé's body was found on an isolated road 30 km from Sherbrooke, face-down and partially frozen in a stream, by two teenagers from Montreal.
+Dubé had the same winter clothes on, save one red mitten and her tuque (which was eventually recovered), from when she had last been seen, there was a gash on her forehead that may have been caused by the jagged ice, and she also had suffered broken bones.
+Police estimated that her body had most likely been there for most of the two months she had been missing.

 Aftermath

 Dubé's body was taken to Montreal where an autopsy was performed.
 It was suggested that the gash on her head may have been caused by something metal and her body may have been moved to the stream where she was found.
 Additionally she may have been there for less than two months and less than the time she was missing.
-It has been suggested by some that she may be the victim of a hit and run, and that she may have been sexually abused, but no evidence indicates either of these.
+It has been suggested by random people that she may be the victim of a hit and run, and that she may have been sexually abused, but no evidence indicates either of these.
 The case became cold and remained dormant until 2001, when Dubé's sister requested that it be reopened.
 After reinvestigating, the results proved inconclusive and the case went cold again.